souki1990/shopping-list/README.md

-A simple application to track of your shopping lists.
+A simple application that you could use to track of your shopping list or todo lists.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The data is persisted using the HTML5 LocalStorage

 ## Features

-*.Adding an Item
+- Adding an item
-*.Marking an item as checked
+- Marking an item as checked
-*.Removing permanently an item
+- Removing permanently an item

 In the project directory, you can run: